tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 *****************************************

-Users may add their custom UE measurement configuration by creating a new ``LteRrcSap::ReportConfigEutra`` and pass it to the ``LteEnbRrc::AddUeMeasReportConfig`` function.
-The function will return the ``measId`` which identifies the configuration.
-The user can capture the produced measurement reports by listening to the existing ``LteEnbRrc::RecvMeasurementReport`` trace.
+Users may add their custom UE measurement configuration by creating a new ``LteRrcSap::ReportConfigEutra`` instance and pass it to the ``LteEnbRrc::AddUeMeasReportConfig`` function.
+The function will return the ``measId`` (measurement identity) which is a unique reference of the configuration in the eNodeB instance.
+This function must be called before the simulation begins.
+The measurement configuration will be active in all UEs attached to the eNodeB throughout the duration of the simulation.
+During the simulation, user can capture the measurement reports produced by the UEs by listening to the existing ``LteEnbRrc::RecvMeasurementReport`` trace source.

 The structure `ReportConfigEutra` is in accord with 3GPP specification.
 Definition of the structure and each member field can be found in Section 6.3.5